Lemoncode/lcFormValidation/README.md

 - Usually you can easily unit test one validation (directive / annotation), but testing the whole form is a complex task (directives are coupled to e.g. HTML).

 - Validations are tightly coupled to e.g. directives or markup is not easy to reuse this validation code in e.g. server side (universal javascript).

-We are looking for contributors to implement samples and support for libraries such as Angularjs, Ember... if you would like to cooperate don't hesitate contacting us.

 ## License
 [MIT](./LICENSE)